About

 People

-Alissa is a student at the Park School, where she plays basketball and lacrosse, sings in the chorus, plays piano, participates in the theater, and is a member of the school’s Model UN and Debate Clubs.
-Alissa’s favorite poets are Shel Silverstein and Alexander Pushkin.
+Alissa is a Park School student who plays varsity volleyball and lacrosse, sings in the chorus, plays piano, participates in the theater, and leads the Model UN Club as the Secretary-General.
+Alissa’s favorite poets are Emily Dickinson, Shel Silverstein, and Alexander Pushkin.
+Alissa loves spending her summers in Amherst, participating in the Writers' Workshop and the Great Books programs.
 Alissa wants to be a writer, an actress, and a veterinarian, ideally all at the same time.
-She lives in Newton, MA, with her sister, parents, grandparents, and her mini-Bernadoodle Charlie.
-Alissa is also a Youth Ambassador to Ukraine for the Sunflower of Peace, where she fundraises for the Ukrainian zoos and animal shelters, affected by the war.
+She lives in Newton, MA, with her sister, parents, grandparents, and mini-Bernadoodle Charlie.
+Alissa is also a Youth Ambassador to Ukraine for the Sunflower of Peace, where she fundraises for the Ukrainian zoos and animal shelters affected by the war.

 Maya won this poetry competition in 2017 and had the pleasure of reading her poem in front of the public, which included her friends, family, and Mr. Curt Miller, her English and Model UN teacher at the Park School, who encouraged her to write poetry.
 She would like other children to share that experience and decided to create this non-profit together with her sister Alissa.
 Currently Maya is a student at Amherst College, where she studies economics and political science, plays for soccer and Ultimate clubs, and enjoys debating at Model UN conferences.
 Maya interned for a federal judge, served as a congressional intern for Congressman Jake Auchincloss, worked as the head of the girls’ soccer program at a summer camp, tutored math, designed websites, and worked for a humanitarian start-up at the MIT Design lab.
 She currently serves as a Youth Ambassador to Haiti for the Haiti Project on Girls Soccer and as a Youth Ambassador for Ukraine for the Sunflower of Peace, where she fundraises for the victims of the continuing humanitarian crisis in Ukraine.
 Maya is interested in a career in international relations and public policy.
 Her favorite bards are Tom Lehrer, Alexander Pushkin, Edgar Allen Poe, Maya Angelou, and Emily Dickinson.